 8. Black Bear BBQ

-And now let’s go to the opposite side of Asheville from Doc Brown’s– Black Bear BBQ!
-Located ten minutes east of downtown Asheville is an unexpected find in an unassuming shopping center.
+And now let’s go to the east side of Asheville to Black Bear BBQ!
+Located ten minutes east of downtown Asheville, Black Bear BBQ is an unexpected find in an unassuming shopping center.

 9. Smokey & the Pig

 Less than 15 minutes from downtown Asheville, Smokey & the Pig is a perfect mountain BBQ spot near Fairview, NC.
 Their authentic Carolina BBQ is smoked in a wood-burning smoker, giving the BBQ a classic wood-smoked taste.

 Smokey & The Pig’s menu includes sandwiches, plates and bulk options.
 They offer pulled pork, pulled chicken, beef brisket and ribs.
 They even make ordering for the whole family easy with preset family meal deals.

 Smokey & the Pig is primarily a takeout restaurant but they do have a few outdoor tables.
 There is no indoor seating available.

 What to order at Smokey & the Pig: You can’t go wrong with their pulled pork plate.
 That way you can get two of their delicious sides.
 We love the mac & cheese and the sweet potato crunch!

 What we love about Smokey & the Pig: We love the authentic BBQ flavor, smoked over real wood and without sauces or rubs.
 It makes for a delicious and simple BBQ where you can taste the complex smokey flavor.